 You can, of course, top the final results with anything you like, including cheese or avocado and plenty of hot sauce.
 Leftovers pack and reheat quite well for lunch the next day, or pop a few servings in the freezer for a night you don’t feel like cooking.

 I hope you enjoy this super simple, flavorful, vegetarian slow cooker meal.
-Now let's make some enchilada quinoa!
+If you’re a fan of hearty, satisfying plant-based meals – then definitely add these black bean quinoa bowls to your list too.
+Now let’s make some enchilada quinoa!

 RECIPE & KID-FRIENDLY ADAPTATIONS